psas/psas.github.com/index.markdown

 ## Upcoming Launch

-We're working on a new rocket to launch in October 2019.
+We're working on a new rocket to launch in April 2020.
 See [our countdown page](https://psas.github.io/countdown/)

-### Projected Launch Date: October 2019
+### Projected Launch Date: April 2020

 ## Sponsors